At Meadowfield School we use an assessment tool called Pupil Asset.

 Targets will be generated in September and checked to ensure for each individual pupil these are realistic, challenging and in line with our high aspirations for every pupil.

-If you have any questions please speak to your child's class teacher or contact Lisa Candy, Deputy Principal.
+If you have any questions please speak to your child's class teacher or contact Angela Howe, Deputy Principal.